bahmanpnn/emalls_shop_project/README.md

 then install requirements.txt packeges and then,migrate
 at last you must createsuper user for add product and settings;without creating super user it works but without adding products site seem's bad!

+#TO_VISIT
+if you want to visit live this project you should try http://poornazari.pythonanywhere.com/